 Should a Trustee fail to submit evidence of completion by the above date, the Trustee will be suspended from duty until evidence of completion is filed.
 Should a Trustee in suspension fail to provide evidence of completion within ninety (90) days from the date due, they will be assumed to have resigned from the Board.

 Compliance will be tracked through the Library’s Annual Report to the State.

+NOTE: All trustees are also mandated to annually take Sexual Harassment Prevention Training as per New York State Human Rights Law.
+The Sexual Harassment Prevention Training does not count towards the above referenced minimum of two hours of trustee education mandated by New York State Education Law; it is in addition to that mandate.

 III.
 Approved Providers and Permitted Formats of Continuing Education